stephenlauck/chef-services/README.md

 For provisioning:
 - It will set up today in any environment where the machines are already provisioned, including VMware.
 - Server provisioning is presently out of scope from this repository.
 Just supply IP addresses.
+- this is covered in https://github.com/echohack/tf_chef_automate
-- it supports the provisioning step today only on AWS; this is covered in https://github.com/echohack/tf_chef_automate
+-- it supports the provisioning step today only on AWS -- features include private networking and basic security: see the repo for details.
-- In the future it will provision other computing resources using Terraform; this is not yet supported. https://github.com/stephenlauck/chef-services/issues/44
+- In the future it will provision other computing resources using Terraform -- this is not yet supported. https://github.com/stephenlauck/chef-services/issues/44
+- If you are creating machines manually, the following are suggested names, sizes and O/S:
+-- chef-server 2g Centos-7
+-- automate 2g Centos-7
+-- build-node 2g Centos-7
+-- supermarket 2g Centos-7
+-- compliance 2g Centos-7

 ## Objectives
 - This suite is for people that want a full set of Commercial products for Chef.